River View Farm

 The African American History of the Ivy Creek Natural Area

 Hugh Carr, born into slavery, acquired the first 58 acres of what would become River View Farm shortly after emancipation.
 By 1890, the land accounted for more than 125 acres making Carr among the largest African American landowners in Albemarle County at that time.
 Carr and his wife, Texie Mae Hawkins, raised seven children at River View Farm.
 Having been himself deprived of any formal education, Carr placed an emphasis on education for his children, all of whom went to school.
 Five of his children earned college degrees, becoming teachers and community leaders wherever they settled.

-Hugh and Texie Mae Carr's eldest daughter, Mary Louise Carr.
+Hugh and Texie Mae Carr's eldest daughter was Mary Louise Carr.
 She would marry Conly Greer, whom she met in 1913.
 She went on to become principal of Albemarle Training School and an influential educator in the local community.
-Later, she was honored for her commitment to education with the naming of a new elementary school near River View Farm; it is Greer Elementary School.
+Later, she was honored for her commitment to education with the naming of Greer Elementary School for her.
 Conly Greer was the first African American extension agent for Albemarle County and the last family member to farm at River View Farm.
 After his death in 1957, Mary Carr Greer remained living there but the land was rented to local farmers to farm.